At Least 8 Killed, 17 Injured in Mass Stabbing Attack in China

 0:00

 A 21-year-old male who was arrested at the scene of the stabbing spree has since confessed to the killings, police said.
-The male has only been identified as a former student, surnamed Xu, at the Wuxi Vocational College of Arts and Technology in Yixing in Wuxi, Jiangsu Province.
+The male has been identified only as a former student, surnamed Xu, at the Wuxi Vocational College of Arts and Technology in Yixing in Wuxi, Jiangsu Province.

-The Epoch Times could not independently verify the casualty numbers for both incidents.
 Police have released sparse details about both incidents.

 At least six other high-profile knife attacks have been recorded this year across China, with several of those incidents targeting children and foreigners.